Culture of the United States: Drugs and alcohol

 American attitudes towards drugs and alcoholic beverages have evolved considerably throughout the country's history.
 In the 19th century, alcohol was readily available and consumed, and no laws restricted the use of other drugs.
 Attitudes on drug addiction started to change, resulting in the Harrison Act, which eventually became proscriptive.

 A movement to ban alcoholic beverages called the Temperance movement, emerged in the late 19th century.
 Several American Protestant religious groups and women's groups, such as the Women's Christian Temperance Union, supported the movement.
 In 1919, Prohibitionists succeeded in amending the Constitution to prohibit the sale of alcohol.
 Although the Prohibition period did result in a 50% decrease in alcohol consumption, banning alcohol outright proved to be unworkable, as the previously legitimate distillery industry was replaced by criminal gangs that trafficked in alcohol.
-Prohibition was repealed in 1933.
-States and localities retained the right to remain "dry", and to this day, a handful still do.

-During the Vietnam War era, attitudes swung well away from prohibition.
-Commentators noted that an 18-year-old could be drafted to war but could not buy a beer.

-Since 1980, the trend has been toward greater restrictions on alcohol and drug use.
-The focus this time, however, has been to criminalize behaviors associated with alcohol, rather than attempt to prohibit consumption outright.
-New York was the first state to enact tough drunk-driving laws in 1980; since then all other states have followed suit.
-All states have also banned the purchase of alcoholic beverages by individuals under 21.

 A "Just Say No to Drugs" movement replaced the more liberal ethos of the 1960s.
 This led to stricter drug laws and greater police latitude in drug cases.
 Drugs are, however, widely available, and 16% of Americans 12 and older used an illicit drug in 2012.

-Since the 1990s, marijuana use has become increasingly tolerated in America, and a number of states allow the use of marijuana for medical purposes.
-In most states marijuana is still illegal without a medical prescription.
-Since the 2012 general election, voters in the District of Columbia and the states of Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington approved the legalization of marijuana for recreational use.
-Marijuana is illegal under federal law.